-Reading Rockets partners with the following national education organizations, who help us spread the word about effective literacy instruction.
+Reading Rockets partners with the following national and regional education organizations, who help us spread the word about effective literacy instruction.

 The American Association of Colleges for Teacher Education is a national alliance of educator preparation programs dedicated to the highest quality professional development of teachers and school leaders in order to enhance PK-12 student learning.
 AACTE's reach and influence fuel its mission of serving learners by providing all school personnel with superior training and continuing education.
 AACTE employs three key strategies to achieve its goals: advocacy, leadership, and service.

 The American Association of School Administrators, founded in 1865, is the professional organization for more than 13,000 educational leaders in the United States and throughout the world.
 AASA members range from chief executive officers, superintendents and senior level school administrators to cabinet members, professors and aspiring school system leaders.

 The American Federation of Teachers, an affiliate of the AFL-CIO, was founded in 1916 and represents nearly 3,000 local affiliates nationwide, 43 state affiliates and more than 1.4 million members.
 Five divisions within the AFT represent the broad spectrum of the AFT's membership: pre-K through 12th-grade teachers; paraprofessionals and other school-related personnel; higher education faculty and professional staff; federal, state and local government employees; and nurses and other healthcare professionals.

 Founded in 1876, the American Library Association (ALA) is the oldest and largest library association in the world, with members in academic, public, school, government, and special libraries.
 In 2009, the ALA's membership exceeded 60,000, with representation from the United States, Canada, and over 115 other countries.